mattboyer/PYaffs/_drafts/hl4.md

 Let's see what we have here:

-- `obj_id` - That's our object identifier - this lets us know which filesystem "entity" a given chunk belongs to.
+- `obj_id` - That's the object identifier - this lets us know which filesystem "entity" a given chunk belongs to.
 I think of that numeric identifier as an [*inode number*](http://www.linfo.org/inode.html).

 - `chunk_id` - This is effectively the chunk's position in the ordered list of chunks that, together, hold the file's contents.